gawkermedia/webpack-closure-i18n/README.md

 This is intended as a fast alternative to the multi-compiler approach to translation shown in https://github.com/webpack/webpack/tree/master/examples/i18n.
-While that approach works nicely for projects of many sizes, it becomes slow in projects with very large dependency trees or a large number of translations, as it forces Webpack to handle a dependency tree that with size matching `NUMBER_OF_DEPENDENCIES * NUMBER_OF_TRANSLATIONS`.
+While that approach works nicely for projects of many sizes, it becomes slow in projects with very large dependency trees or a large number of translations, as it forces Webpack to handle a dependency tree with size matching `NUMBER_OF_DEPENDENCIES * NUMBER_OF_TRANSLATIONS`.

 ## PostCompileI18nPlugin